 If something goes wrong, it’s up to you to fix it.

 That being said, dedicated hosting is perfect for businesses that need a very high level of security and performance, such as banks, hospitals, and government websites.

-To learn more about dedicated server hosting read this article about dedicated hosting.
+To learn more about dedicated hosting read this article about dedicated hosting.